jwmarshall69/my-first-docs-repo/week18-notes.md

-# 📘 Week 18: Publishing Documentation with GitHub Pages
+# 📘 Week 18: Customizing GitHub Pages with YAML & Front Matter

 ## 🎯 Objectives

-- Enable GitHub Pages in your repo
-- Publish Markdown files as a website
-- Understand how Jekyll powers GitHub Pages
+- EUnderstand YAML front matter and how it affects page rendering
-- Customize basic Pages settings
+- Customize `_config.yml` to control theme and metadata
+- Add titles and descriptions to each page
+- Build a polished, navigable docs site

 ---

-## 🧠 What Is GitHub Pages?
+## 🧠 What Is YAML Front Matter?

-GitHub Pages lets you turn your repo into a live, public website using:

-- Static Markdown files
-- Optional themes via Jekyll
-- Auto-generated navigation based on your structure
+YAML front matter is metadata at the top of your `.md` files, enclosed in `---`.
+It tells Jekyll (the engine behind GitHub Pages) how to render the page.

 ---

 ## 📋 Task Checklist

-- [x]  Enabled GitHub Pages from `/docs` folder
+- [x]  Added YAML front matter to all `.md` pages
-- [x]  Created or renamed `index.md` as homepage
+- [x]  Created or updated `_config.yml` file
 - [x]  Structured docs for easy navigation
-- [x]  Customized theme using `_config.yml`
+- [x]  Customized site title, theme, and description
-- [x]  Pushed changes and verified live site
+- [x]  Verified updates on GitHub Pages site

 ---